Credit Karma Review

 This is information I want to keep to myself, so I was curious about what Credit Karma does with my information.
 Do they encrypt it?
 Do they sell it to third parties so they can target me with ads?
 In this day and age, I wouldn’t put it past them!

 It turns out that Credit Karma does keep quite a bit of information, from the personal information listed above to device, log and location information.
 However, the company does not share your credit reports, credit scores, or personal information with unaffiliated third parties, particularly for advertising and marketing.
-Although I wish they wouldn’t keep so much information, I’m pleased that getting free identity monitoring doesn’t have to mean a total lack of privacy.
+Credit Karma has strict data-sharing boundaries.
+They use aggregated and anonymized user data to offer personalized financial product recommendations.
+This is how they make money.

 In fact, Credit Karma actually encrypts this information using AES 128-bit encryption.
-Now, this isn’t exactly at the military-grade, industry standard of AES 256-bit, but I am glad that they encrypt my data in the first place.
+AES 128-bit encryption offers solid protection against current threats.
+However, we consider AES 256-bit encryption the gold standard.
+It’s a stronger layer of protection against future quantum computing threats.
 Another thing to keep in mind is the company’s physical location.
 Based in San Francisco, California, Credit Karma is subject to the Five Eyes, Nine Eyes, and 14 Eyes international surveillance alliances.
 While it’s unlikely, this does mean the that United States government could force Credit Karma to hand over customer data.
 This is the case with any company based here, of course, which is why it’s so important the Credit Karma encrypts customer data.
 Thank god for encryption!

 How Easy Is Credit Karma To Use?

-I found Credit Karma super easy to use.
-The first thing you do is set up your account, filling in the personal information I mentioned above.
+We set up Credit Karma in less than five minutes.
+The platform’s onboarding process guided us through the identity verification process, which involved using our SSN and answering a few security questions from our credit history.
 I actually had already set up an account and forgotten about it, which the site knew because of the matching Social Security number and birthday.
 From there, the website is easy to navigate.
 Once you click on identity monitoring, you can easily set up credit protection and data breach monitoring.
 They also have a section full of useful advice like password management (a topic I am already very well-versed in if I do say so myself).
 Overall, this website has a great user experience and made keeping my identity safe online a breeze.

 Is Credit Karma Free?

 Short answer?
 Yes, Credit Karma is free!
-But that’s not too surprising considering how little identity monitoring services are offered.
+As we mentioned earlier, the platform makes money through affiliate partnerships.
+Credit Karma earns commissions when customers sign up for recommended credit cards, loans, or other financial products.
+This allows them to offer credit monitoring for free.
 For example, if your identity is stolen, you don’t get any sort of reimbursement from the company, whereas you probably would if you paid a monthly or yearly subscription elsewhere.
 So while Credit Karma doesn’t cost anything, it certainly doesn’t provide the full-service identity protection you might be looking for.
 Still, as a free tool, credit and data breach monitoring are very useful.

 Credit Karma Customer Support

 Another disadvantage of a free service is the lack of customer support options.
 If you need help with your identity monitoring, you can only check out the online help center or submit a request to the support team.
 Unfortunately, there’s no live chat or phone number you can call, which is a bit of a disappointment.
-But I will say that when I submitted a request, I got a response back in half an hour, which is pretty good.
+We found the response times varied significantly.
+We got some answers within hours.
+Others took days or weeks to resolve.

 Of course, I don’t just want to go off of my experience, which is why I checked Amazon and Google to see what Credit Karma customers had to say about their support.
 On Amazon, Credit Karma has a 4.4 rating overall from 218 reviews, but unfortunately, none of them mention customer support.
 Google, on the other hand, was another story.
 The company’s San Francisco headquarters has a three-star rating overall from 89 reviews, and out of the 22 reviews that mentioned customer support specifically, they were all negative!